uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 ## [1] 0.01180396
 ```

-Now the advantage of identifying the $\lambda$ with an MSE within one standard error becomes more obvious.
-If we use the $\lambda$ that drives the minimum MSE we can reduce our feature set from 307 down to less than 160.
+Now the advantage of identifying the $$\lambda$$ with an MSE within one standard error becomes more obvious.
+If we use the $$\lambda$$ that drives the minimum MSE we can reduce our feature set from 307 down to less than 160.
 However, there will be some variability with this MSE and we can reasonably assume that we can achieve a similar MSE with a slightly more constrained model that uses only 63 features.
 If describing and interpreting the predictors is an important outcome of your analysis, this may significantly aid your endeavor.

 ```r